 About the Essay Competition

-Mgbanghe has as one its core objectives the nurturing of the creative talents of young people in the old “Numan Federation”.
+Mgbanghe has as one its core objectives the nurturing of the creative talents of young people in Adamawa State, starting from the old “Numan Federation”.
 We endeavour to promote literacy, expression and creativity among young people by celebrating excellence and imagination.
 We also encourage dialogue and the spirit of debate and critical thinking.
 This was what prompted us to introduce the Annual Mgbanghe Essay Competition.

 Open to all indigenes of Demsa, Lamurde and Numan local government areas of Adamawa State, our essay competition offers young people an opportunity to make their voices heard, to engage with topical issues that are important to them and to express their aspirations for the future.
 What we hope to see in the entries each year is a collection of essays that provoke discussions about important issues from the perspectives of the leaders of tomorrow.
 We hope that this essay competition gives them the opportunity to showcase and hone their creative and critical skills as future leaders.

-The theme of this year’s edition of the competition is, “security, micro-finance and new media: our rights and responsibilities”.
+Theme: The theme of this year’s edition of the competition is: Economic inclusion, democracy and youth participation in Nigeria.
 All essays entered for the competition are expected to focus on these themes, but respecting the specific demands of the title chosen.

 Cash prizes and certificates will be presented to the top three entries in each category at a ceremony whose details will be communicated to the winners.

-Tertiary Category: Open to indigenes of Demsa, Lamurde and Numan local government areas who are current undergraduate students in universities, polytechnics and tertiary colleges anywhere in the world.
+Open to indigenes of Demsa, Guyuk, Lamurde, Numan and Shelleng local government areas who are current undergraduate students in universities, polytechnics and tertiary colleges anywhere in the world.
 Entrants must choose one of the three topics below and write an original essay on it in not be less than 1500 words, but also not more than 2000.

-Secondary Category: Open to indigenes of Demsa, Lamurde and Numan local government areas who are secondary school students (any level) anywhere in the world.
+Open to indigenes of Demsa, Guyuk, Lamurde, Numan and Shelleng local government areas who are secondary school students (any level) anywhere in the world.
 Entrants must choose one of the three topics below and write an original essay on it in not be less than 1000 words, but also not more than 1500.

-- The Competition is open to indigenes of Demsa, Lamurde and Numan local government areas of Adamawa State, who are current students in secondary or tertiary institutions in any part of the world
+- The Competition is open to indigenes of Demsa, Guyuk, Lamurde, Numan and Shelleng local government areas of Adamawa State, who are current students in secondary or tertiary institutions in any part of the world

 - Entrants must choose either Secondary or Tertiary categories, but never both